Strong approximation of Gaussian beta-ensemble characteristic polynomials: the hyperbolic regime: Introduction

 \subsection{G$\beta$E recurrence}

-The recurrence \eqref{eq:recurrence} for the characteristic polynomial of the Gaussian $\beta$-ensemble can be understood as a random perturbation of the Hermite recurrence: for all $1 \leq n \leq N,$ $T_n(z) = \widetilde{T}_n(z) + O(1/\sqrt{N}),$ where these $O(1/\sqrt{N})$ terms are independent, centered, and have good tails. \emph{How} this random perturbation affects the transfer matrix recurrence \emph{strongly} depends on the behavior of the underlying recurrence.
-Indeed, we may see this in the evolution of the \emph{phase}

-In the hyperbolic regime, we shall show that even with these random perturbations, the product of $\left\{ {T}_n \right\}$ terms are well--approximated by a scalar recurrence.
-We give effective estimates for this approximation, which can be viewed as saying that the phase $\alpha_n(z)$ is sufficiently close to a deterministic $\widetilde{\alpha}_n(z)$ that the entire transfer matrix recurrence $T_n(z) T_{n-1}(z) \cdots T_1(z)$ is well approximated by $L_n(z) L_{n-1}(z) \cdots L_1(z) \widetilde{\alpha}_n^t(z)x_0(z)$ for a deterministic row vector $x_0(z)$ and for independent random scalars $\left\{ L_j(z) \right\}.$\footnote{We do not directly control the phase function, although it will be a corollary of what we show.} Moreover, we do it at the level of moderate deviations, allowing us to uniformly control the difference at many different $z$ and $n$ with very high probability.
+The recurrence \eqref{eq:recurrence} for the characteristic polynomial of the Gaussian $\beta$-ensemble can be understood as a random perturbation of the Hermite recurrence: for all $1 \leq n \leq N,$ $T_n(z) = \widetilde{T}_n(z) + \O(1/\sqrt{N}),$ where these $\O(1/\sqrt{N})$ terms are independent, centered, and have good tails. \emph{How} this random perturbation affects the transfer matrix recurrence \emph{strongly} depends on the previous regimes.
+In the hyperbolic regime, we show that even with these random perturbations, the product of $\left\{ {T}_n \right\}$ are well--approximated by a (noisy) scalar recurrence.
+Moreover, this approximation can be performed at the level of moderate deviations, allowing us to uniformly control the difference at many different $z$ and $n$ with very high probability.

-In the parabolic and elliptic regimes, this dramatically fails to hold.
-In the parabolic regime, this leads to behavior related to the \emph{stochastic Airy operator} of \cite{RiderVirag}.
+In the parabolic regime, the behavior of the recurrence is related to a second order differential operator, the \emph{stochastic Airy operator} of \cite{RiderVirag}.
 In \cite{LambertPaquette03} we construct a random entire function $\text{SAi},$ which is the scaling limit of the characteristic polynomial in a neighborhood of the edge: specifically